hackforla/website-redesign/app/index.md

     looking: 'Designers, Python'
     title: Curb Map
     location: Downtown
+testimonial:
+  image: /images/uploads/quote-garcetti.jpg
+  quote: >-
+    Hack for LA is a great example of how we can harness technology and our city's creativity to solve everyday problems.
+As Mayor, I will closely partner with our tech industry to create jobs and bring innovation to City Hall so government works faster and more efficiently.
+  source: Mayor Eric Garcetti
 about:
   dek: >-
     Hack for LA is the official Los Angeles chapter of Code for America, a